baninho/CarND-P5/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+For averaging I used the heat map integratively over the whole sequence, multiplying it with 0.6 after each frame and subtracting half its minimum value after that.

 Below is an image of the bounding boxes drawn by my pipeline function onto one of the provided test images.

 ![alt text][image5]